rpm-software-management/rpm/docs/manual/spec.md

--a N        unpack source N after changing to the build directory -b N        unpack source N before changing to the build directory -c          create the build directory (and change to it) before unpacking -D          do not delete the build directory prior to unpacking (used
+-a N        unpack source N after changing to the build directory -b N        unpack source N before changing to the build directory -c          create the build directory (and change to it) before unpacking -C          Create the build directory and ensure the archive contents
+            are unpacked there, stripping the top level directory in the archive if it exists
+-D          do not delete the build directory prior to unpacking (used
             when more than one source is to be unpacked with `-a` or `-b`) -n DIR      set the name of build directory (default is `%{name}-%{version}`)